 Ways to Reduce Moisture in Your Home

-- Use fans and/or ceiling fans to keep air circulating in your home, cross ventilation is very important.
+- Use fans and/or ceiling fans to keep air circulating in your home - cross ventilation is very important.

 To Help Clean Your Indoor Household Air

-- I highly recommend using True HEPA Air Filtration Purifiers {not HEPA-Type}.
+- Using True HEPA Air Filtration Purifiers (not HEPA-Type) to help clean your indoor air.
 They are portable and can be moved from room to room.
-It's especially important to use in the room{s} you sleep in.
-I use this one in Little Love's bedroom.
-We use this one in our bedroom.
-Look for models that work for the space you need like this one for medium size rooms.
+It's especially important to use air purifiers in the rooms that you sleep in.
+This is my favorite, high quality air purifier brand that is well known for how well they work.
+I have also used this air purifier in medium size rooms, these air purifiers in bedrooms and these independently tested certified B corporation air purifiers in bedrooms (they also carry larger space air purifiers).
+Look for models that work for the space you need from small to medium to large size rooms.

 - Open your windows to get fresh air as much as possible.
 Outdoor air quality is usually better than indoor air quality.